Distorts the image as though it were seen through frosted glass.

 Chromatic Aberration— How much the red/green/blue color channels separate when the light is bent.
 At 0, all colors are treated the same.
 At larger values, red and blue are bent differently than green, simulating the prismatic effect of a typical lens.

-Iterations— How many different displacement patterns are averaged together.
+Iterations— How many different noise patterns are averaged together.
 A value of 1 uses just a single noise pattern, and can look like a warped piece of plastic.
 Higher values produce images that look more like frosted glass, but can take longer to render.